 - Ear infections

-Like Beagles, Boggles have issues with obesity, so careful monitoring of his food intake and weight should be considered.
+Like Beagles, these dogs have issues with obesity, so careful monitoring of your Beagle Box’s food intake and weight should be considered.

-Before taking a Beagle-Boxer puppy home, make sure to ask the breeder for health clearances of the pup’s parents.
+Before taking a Boggle puppy home, make sure to ask the breeder for health clearances of the pup’s parents.

 Responsible breeders will have also done early health screening on your puppy to ensure that it’s in good health.

 The Boxer Beagle mix has an average life expectancy of 10 to 15 years.
 If properly taken care of, these dogs can enjoy longer and healthier lives with their families.

 The Boxer Beagle mix’s diet

 Your dog should be fed just the right amount of food every day to keep him fit and trim.